Procedure Guide ·Emergency Vet Visit ·2026

 7Does pet insurance cover emergency vet visits?

-Yes — most accident and illness policies cover the exam fee, diagnostics, treatment, surgery, and hospitalization.
-The accident waiting period is short (48 hours to 14 days); you pay upfront and submit for reimbursement.
-Pre-existing conditions are excluded.
-One emergency visit can easily pay for years of premiums.
+Yes - most accident and illness policies cover exam fee, diagnostics, treatment, surgery, hospitalization.
+Accident waiting period is short (48 hours to 14 days).
+You pay upfront and submit for reimbursement.
+Pre-existing excluded.

 Marcel Janik, founder of RealVetCost